George Virtue: Family

 1865, he became a partner in the Virtue's City Road and Ivy Lane publishing houses before moving to the United States and taking over the Virtue's New York publishing house, including "Virtue and Yorston" with Charles H. Yorston.

 Virtue's daughter, Frances Virtue (d.1878), married the English essayist and historian, James Augustus Cotter Morison in 1861.
 They had one son, Theodore Morison, principal of Mohammedan Anglo-Oriental College from 1899–1905 which later on became Aligarh Muslim University and member of the Council of India from 1906; and daughters Helen Cotter, and Margaret.

 Community service

 Virtue was a common councilman for the ward of Farringdon Within, and later was the deputy of his ward.
-He was a member of the court of the Stationers' Company and a director of the Great Central Gas Company.
+He was a member of the court of the Stationers' Company and a director of the Great Central Gas Consumers' Company.

 Legacy

 Virtue retired in Oatlands Park.
 He died in 1868 at the home of his daughter, Frances Morison, on Porchester Square, London.

 Much of his correspondence and other family records are archived in the Smithsonian through a donation of documents by Virtue's great-great-grandson, Michael Virtue.
 He is buried in Walton-on-Thames Cemetery; the sculpture on his grave is by Joseph Edwards.